dsanders11/chromium-include-cleanup/README.md

 inside third-party code which is including relative to itself, not the Chromium src root.

+When suggesting includes to add, `clangd` will sometimes suggest headers which are internal to the standard library, like `<__hash_table>`, rather than the public header.
+Unfortunately these cases can't be disambiguated by this script, since there's not enough information to work off of.

 ## Accuracy of Output

 These scripts rely on `clangd` and specifically the "IncludeCleaner" feature